Your privacy on the Canada Post website

 This is the address used to connect your computer to access the Internet.
 This information may be used to investigate unauthorized attempts to access, alter or delete data, the spreading of viruses and other illegal intrusions to the website.

 This information helps us provide you with a continually improving and enhanced online experience, including ease and speed of navigation to help you find the products, services and information you need.
 We also use this aggregate information for research and analytical purposes to better understand how people are using our website.
 For example, it allows us to enhance popular web pages and to modify or discontinue those that are not needed.
+This information may also be used to recommend tailored content to you.

 Your personal information will only be used or disclosed for the specific purposes for which it is collected or as authorized by law.
 For example, Canada Post must maintain website security, which includes the investigation of unauthorized attempts to access, alter or delete data, the spreading of viruses and other illegal intrusions.
 This could result in disclosures to law enforcement agencies.